kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 There will be no war, that ends all wars, no “Great Reset”, no restart without killing millions of people. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.
 The pandemic or climate crisis offers easy reasons to justify authoritarian or totalitarian ideas for “the greater good”.
 The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer flights in the future, to lose your car, or for the comeback of nuclear power.

 All these endeavors ignore human nature, reason, personal liberty, and self-determination.
-To achieve a reset one would have to suppress or kill millions of people.
+To achieve a reset one would have to suppress, incarcerate, reeducate, or even kill millions of people.
 I don’t think any sane person would like to live in a totalitarian, digitalized surveillance state like China is currently building.

 We have to call out and shame people that push for these ideas before it is too late.